Why Prescribed Fire Is Ideal Method For Wild Game Land Management | Mississippi State Deer Lab

 Frequently Asked Questions

-Landowners seeking to implement prescribed burns can receive assistance from state wildlife agencies or forestry commissions.
-These organizations often provide free advice and low-cost support to help ensure burns are conducted safely and effectively.
+Landowners are encouraged to seek assistance from state wildlife agencies or forestry commissions, as these organizations often provide free advice or low-cost help for initial burns.

 More Hunting & Outdoors Videos You Might Like